spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 AWS S3 and other S3 compliant object stores such as MinIO are currently supported as backup locations.
 These locations can be configured and managed from the 'Settings' option under 'Project' and can be selected as  backup location while backing up any cluster in the project.

-Thhe following details are required in order to configure a backup location: -
+The following details are required in order to configure a backup location: -

 * Location Name : Name of your choice
 * Location Provider : AWS (This is currently the only choice on the UI.
 Choose this option when backing up to AWS S3 or any S3 compliance object store)